 On Feb.
 22 2017, astronomers announced the discovery that 7 Earth-sized planets orbit a nearby red dwarf star known as TRAPPIST-1, (Gillon et al 2017, Luger et al 2017).
-At least two of them should have the right temperatures to host liquid water and are prime targets in the search for life beyond the solar system with next-generation telescopes launching in 2018.
+At least two of them should have the right temperatures to host liquid water making them prime targets in the search for life beyond the solar system.

-Almost as remarkably, the planets of TRAPPIST-1 are locked in the longest known chain of resonances ever discovered, where the time it takes each planet to go around the central star forms a simple, whole-number ratio with those of its neighbours.
-For every 2 orbits of the outermost known planet (h), each body (progressively moving inward executes 3, 4, 6, 9, 15 and 24 orbits.
-We have recently shown in a research paper that the planets can settle into this remarkable configuration while drifting in their birth disk, and this fine tuning is likely the main reason the system has managed to survive to the present day (Tamayo et al. 2017).
+The planets of TRAPPIST-1 are locked in the longest known chain of resonances ever discovered, with each planet’s orbital period forming simple ratios with those of its neighbours.
+For every 2 orbits of the outermost planet, the next planet inward orbits 3 times, the next one 4, then 6, 9, 15 and 24 times.
+We have recently shown in a research paper that the planets can settle into this configuration while drifting in their birth disk, and this fine tuning is likely the main reason the system has managed to survive to the present day (Tamayo et al. 2017).

 To translate the motion of the TRAPPIST-1 planets into music we developed custom software that anyone can use to bring their own systems to life, using the state of the art orbital integrator REBOUND.
 REBOUND simulates the TRAPPIST-1 system and records the times when each planet passes in front of the star from the Earth’s point of view (in the animation, the Earth is located 39 light years away off the right of the screen).
 The repeating pattern of ‘transits’ was in fact used to discover the planets of TRAPPIST-1.
 We then scaled time so that TRAPPIST1-h completes its orbit once every 2 seconds, which corresponds to a tempo of 30 bpm.